 All of us know we should probably eat better than we do, but it can be an uphill battle with all the stress and pressures we face in day-to-day life.
 The truth is, that in America today, eating healthy can be very expensive, and not all of us can afford (or want) to eat kale every day.

-Does this mean you’re consigned to either stuffing your face with french fries every day for lunch or using a credit card or installment loan to cover a healthy diet for the rest of your life?
+Does this mean you’re consigned to either stuffing your face with french fries every day for lunch or using a credit card or installment loans to cover a healthy diet for the rest of your life?
 Of course not.
 There are a variety of foods out there that are both budget-friendly and good for your health, and here are 7 of our favorites.

 A nice bowl of fruit is a great lunch for most people.
 While you can buy pre-cut fruit salads from the supermarket, if you’re committed to saving money, you should buy fresh fruit and cut it yourself.
 Not only is it healthier that way, but significantly cheaper as well.